WindZh03/Awesome-rPPG-Method-List/README.md

 # Awesome-rPPG-Method-List

 This repository is a collection of awesome rPPG methods.
-I will update it regularly.
-If you have any suggestions or questions, please feel free to contact me.
+I will update it gradually, if you have any suggestions or questions, please feel free to contact me.
+If you know any other methods, please create a issue or pull request.
+If you find this repository helpful, please give me a star.

 ## Table of Contents

+>The classification of the paper references the [paper](https://www.sciencedirect.com/science/article/abs/pii/S1746809423010418)

 - [Awesome-rPPG-Method-List](#Awesome-rPPG-Method-List)
   - [Table of Contents](#table-of-contents)
   - [Awesome Papers](#Awesome-Papers)